patroni/patroni/docs/standby_cluster.rst

 * use ``target_session_attrs=read-write`` when trying to determine whether we need to run ``pg_rewind`` or when executing ``pg_rewind`` on all nodes of the standby cluster.

+There is also a possibility to replicate the standby cluster from another standby cluster or from a standby member of the primary cluster: for that, you need to define a single host in the ``standby_cluster.host`` section.
+However, you need to beware that in this case ``pg_rewind`` will fail to execute on the standby cluster.